docker-flow/docker-flow-monitor/docs/article.md

     monitor
 ```

-We should confirm that the `alert-manager` is correctly configured through the environment variable `ARG_ALERTMANAGER_URL`.
+We should confirm that the `alert-manager` is correctly configured through the environment variable `ALERTMANAGER_URL`.

 ```bash
 open "http://$(docker-machine ip swarm-1)/monitor/flags"